c-mccabe/MSc_dissertation/README.md

 even simple XGBoost and shallow Neural Network models.
 Classification accuracy was also far higher in the tree-based models.

-The final model consisted of three Random Forest and Four Extremely Random Trees models, stacked using majority voting.
+The final model consisted of three Random Forest and four Extremely Random Trees models, stacked using majority voting.
 Hyperparameters for these seven models were tuned using Bayesian Optimisation.